 Conda#

 Conda is a package management system that quickly installs many useful packages and their dependencies.
-We use a lightweight version called Miniconda.
-It is mainly used for Python virtual environments, but includes many more packages including open-source research software and dependencies.
+We use a free and open-source version called Miniforge.
+It is mainly used for Python virtual environments, but includes many more open-source research software packages and dependencies.

 Benefits of using a Conda environment#